 - Close the lid and bake in the cake pop maker for 4 minutes, or until golden brown and a toothpick comes out clean from the center.

-- Remove from cake pop maker and let them cool a few minutes.
+- Remove from cake pop maker and let them cool for a few minutes.
 Repeat with remaining batter.

 Nutrition